gilge/DevOps/security/README.md

-# JavaScript NPM validateion - Security
+# JavaScript NPM validation - Security

 Many JavaScript developers are using NPM (Node Package Manager); since NPM include public packages that can be uploaded by any user, it becomes a secrity risk.